Amyyyyeah/ARES/README.md

 **Our ARES Training consists of the following three steps: RL, SFT, and LoRA.**

 Our trained models are available at https://huggingface.co/JCAC/ARES/~.
 To use our trained models for testing, please place them under the models folder.
-(If using the AOKVQA dataset, change the following paths to the AOKVQA dataset path in the code and bash arguments.)
+(If using the A-OKVQA dataset, change the following paths to the A-OKVQA dataset path in the code and bash arguments.)

 _Before following the steps, you need to obtain the Claude 3 Haiku API keys._